Syed Muhammad Anwer: Outlawing practice of swara and vani

+Declaring khula as an absolute right of women

 Justice Anwer held that the right of khula granted to women by the Quran and Sunnah is an absolute and unique right, whereby a marriage can be dissolved through a court at her will.
 He further held that a wife can get this right by showing her willingness to return the mehar (dower) to her husband and in addition by simply stating in a court of law that she can no longer live with her husband as his wife “within the prescribed limits set by the Almighty Allah as a reason for dissolution of marriage”.
 Finally, the judgment noted that it is the fundamental right of a woman according to the injunctions of Islam as laid down in the Quran and Sunnah to claim a decree for dissolution of marriage from the court of law, which cannot be denied.